 We tried out the six lenders that fit this criteria.

 We wanted to make sure that the lenders that sounded great on paper were actually great in practice: Avant, Best Egg, Lending Club, Prosper, SoFi, and Upstart.
 We checked out their websites, requested rate quotes, and called customer service.

 All six contenders did fairly well.
 Their websites were intuitive, and we could find what we needed without confusion or digging around.
 Their quote and loan-application processes were simple and straightforward.
 And all their customer service numbers led to actual human representatives within a reasonable amount of time.
 With the exception of Upstart, which took just a few minutes longer, everyone left us on hold for less than one minute.

 When it came to our conversations with those customer service reps, though, a couple of lenders stood out for both good and bad reasons.
-Prosper was especially great.
-Think of your favorite Trader Joe’s cashier — our rep asked us about our weekend plans and told us just enough about themselves that we felt like we were having a friendly moment while also getting business done.
+Online marketplace lender Prosper was especially great.
+Think of your favorite Trader Joe’s cashier — our rep asked us about our weekend plans and tells us just enough about themselves that we felt like we were having a friendly moment while also getting business done.

 On the other end of the spectrum was Best Egg: When one of our testers asked for more information about why she didn’t qualify for a loan, they were quick to rush her off the phone, telling her that a decline letter would arrive by mail.
 To add insult to injury, that letter never came — and as of this writing, still hasn’t arrived.